 The eight-semester degree programme includes five semesters of core programme and three semesters of advanced programme.
-The core programme will be conducted from first semester to fifth semester comprises 100 compulsory credits inclusive of 12 Non Gradial Credits (NGC).
+The core programme will be conducted from first semester to fifth semester comprises 98 compulsory credits inclusive of 10 Non Gradial Credits (NGC).
 In 6th and 7th semester a student should select 20 credits offered by the department in which the student is going to specialize and 4 common courses inclusive of 2 NGC, 2 credit units of Design and Analysis of Experiments or Social Research Methodology and 4 credit units of Industrial Training.
 In 7th semester the student should complete an industrial training equivalent to 4 credits.
 In 8th semester under the supervision of senior lecturer/s the student should carry out a research project equivalent to 6 credits relevant to the department in which student is specializing.

-A student should complete a minimum of 134 credits inclusive of 14 NGC and 6 credits of research project during the four academic years of the degree programme.
-The Faculty offers advanced programmes in 6th and 7th semester to provide in depth knowledge and skills in the particular discipline:
+A student should complete a minimum of 133 credits inclusive of 13 NGC and 6 credits of research project during the four academic years of the degree programme.
+The Faculty offers advanced programmes in 6th and 7th semester to provide in depth knowledge and skills in the particular discipline.
+A student specializing in the Department of Animal Science should attend two audit courses, AS 3213 English for Animal Science - Level I and AS 4111 English for Animal Science - Level II included in 6th and 7th semesters respectively in addition to the 133 credits inclusive of 13 NGC.